 Change your password for each app and site you visit every three months or more frequently.
 Some websites might even require you to change your password periodically, so you don’t have to worry about it on your own.
 When this happens, you should consider changing all of your other passwords, as well.

 Don’t Write Down or Share Passwords

 Refrain from keeping your passwords saved in a file on your computer.
 Also, avoid writing them down and leaving them in a place where anyone could find them.
-You can write your passwords down so you can remember them, but make sure they are in a secure place, such as a safe.
+You can write your passwords down so you can remember them, but make sure they are stored in a secure place such as a safe.
 Avoid sharing your passwords with people you don’t fully trust.
 It may be that your information is leaked on purpose or accident when you share your passwords.

 Avoid saving your password on someone else’s computer or a public computer to maintain your personal information’s security.
 Hackers use a method called keylogging to get passwords illegally.
 Entering your passwords on an unknown computer gives hackers the chance to use this method.

 Hackers may try to exploit you by mimicking a trusted website and asking for your login information.
 Do not send any of your passwords via email.
 Remember, credible entities will never ask you to email them sensitive information.
 For example, if your bank sends you an email asking for you to confirm your password to your banking account, do not give it to them.
 This email would never come from your bank.
 If your bank needed you to confirm information, they would speak to you directly.

 You should also know how to recognize phishing emails, which may contain suspicious links requesting you log in or confirm your credentials.

 Do not use your personal information in a password.
 This information might include your Social Security number, birthday, name, or private information about your loved ones.
 Using that information could allow bad actors to easily guess your passwords, especially if the information is publicly available, such as names or birthdates.